-If you get Basic Cover automatically and you don't already have an insurance category assigned to you, you'll get the same insurance category as the one that has been assigned to the Ambulance Service of NSW, which is High Risk.
+If you get Basic Cover automatically and you don't already have an insurance category assigned to you, you'll get the same insurance category as the one that has been assigned to your employer.

-If your job is different from other workers in the organisation where you work (e.g. you work as an administrator or clinical educator and not a paramedic), the insurance category assigned to you based on your employer may not align to your occupation.
+If your job is different from other workers in the organisation where you work (e.g. you work in the head office of a mining company and don't use heavy machinery), the insurance category assigned to you based on your employer may not align to your occupation.
 In these situations, you should apply for a review of your insurance category by logging into Member Online and going to the 'Insurance' tab.